AdobeDocs/experience-manager-cloud-service.de-DE/help/implementing/developing/extending/rich-text-editor.md

 For example, if the option is itself a feature (for example, `Bold`), it is specified as `PluginName#FeatureName` (for example, `links#modifylink`).

-If the option is a popover (containing some features of a plug-in), it is specified as `#PluginName` (for example, `#format`).
+If the option is a pop over (containing some features of a plug-in), it is specified as `#PluginName` (for example, `#format`).

 Separators (`|`) between a group of option can be specified with `-`.

-Der Knoten „pop-up“ im Inline- oder Vollbildmodus enthält eine Liste der verwendeten Popovers.
-Jeder untergeordnete Knoten unter dem Knoten „popovers“ wird nach dem Plug-in benannt (z.
-B. „format“).
+Der Popupknoten im Inline- oder Vollbildmodus enthält eine Liste der verwendeten Popupfenster.
+Each child node under the `popovers` node is named after the plug-in (for example, format).
 Er verfügt über eine Eigenschaft „items“, die eine Liste der Funktionen des Plug-ins beinhaltet (z.
 B. „format#bold“).

 ## Einstellungen für die RTE-Benutzeroberfläche und Content-Richtlinien {#rtecontentpolicies}